denten-books/plain-text/1-metaphor.md

 organize their hard disks in a way that's analogous to the way they organize their file cabinets [@apple_apple_1987, 4].

-Apple's designers understood also that the mapping of concepts between the physical and the computer-generated worlds is imperfect.
+Apple's designers understood that the mapping of concepts between the physical and the computer-generated worlds is imperfect.
 For example, unlike a real-world file folder, constrained by the size of its containing cabinet, a computer folder can hold a nearly unlimited amount of files.
 Or, to be more precise, the electronic folder metaphor is subject to different constraints